-My kids loved this, too, and happily gobbled up second helpings.
+My kids love this, too, and happily gobble up second helpings.
 My pickiest kid eating the most out of the three!
 If your kids are finicky about eating greens, you can either purée them right into the soup, or just add them to the pot after doling out their servings.

 Dairy Free Potato Soup

-If you make this dairy free potato soup, please leave me a comment below with your feedback.
-I would also love to see your pics, so snap a quick one and tag me @veggie_inspired #veggieinspired on Instagram or Twitter.
+If you make this dairy free potato soup, please leave me a comment below with your feedback and rating.
+You can also find me on social media.
+Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to it.
 Enjoy!

 - 2 cloves garlic (minced)